ntalbott/relix/README.md

 ### PrimaryKeyIndex

 The primary key index is the only index that is required on a model.
 Under the covers it is stored very similarly to a UniqueIndex, and it is stably sorted in insertion order.
-It is declared using #primary_key within the redix block:
+It is declared using #primary_key within the relix block:

-    redix do
+    relix do
       primary_key :id
     end